rbdl/rbdl/doc/codingstyle.md

 This is what RBDL aims to be:

 * RBDL aims to be lean
-* RBDL easy to be integrated into other projects
+* RBDL aims to be easily integrated into other projects
-* RBDL easy to be used as a foundation for sophisticated dynamics packages
+* RBDL aims to be suitable as a foundation for sophisticated dynamics packages
 * RBDL gives you access to its internals and provides only a thin abstraction layer over the actual computation
 * RBDL aims to be self-contained and dependant on as few libraries as possible

 And this is what RBDL is ***not*** about:

-* RBDL is ***not*** a fully fledget simulator with collision detection or fancy graphics
+* RBDL is ***not*** a fully fledged simulator with collision detection or fancy graphics
 * RBDL does not keep you from screwing up things.

-Multibody dynamics is a complicated subject and
+Multibody dynamics is a complicated subject and in this codebase the preference is mathematical and algorithmic clarity over elegant software architecture.

 # Data Storage